w3f/chainspec-generator/README.md

 ### Verifying the Initial State of a Chain

-Once you have started a chain using the `kusama.json` chain specification, you can also (TODO) use this tool to verify that the state initialized properly.
+Once you have started a chain using the `kusama.json` chain specification, you can also use this tool to verify that the state initialized properly.

 ```zsh
 $ yarn verify --atBlock 8698698